 3 Common Mistakes You Won't Want to Make During Medicare Enrollment

-As always, if you have specific questions about your own personal enrollment, please feel free to reach out to one of our experts.
+As always, if you have specific questions about your own personal enrollment, please feel free to reach out to us.
 We are here to help with any step of the Medicare process!

 Mistake #1: Not Paying Attention to Enrollment Deadlines